 The remuneration structure is simple.
-All employees are remunerated with an annual fixed salary and discretionary variable payments.
+All employees are remunerated with an annual fixed salary and discretionary variable payments which may, on occasion, be a greater proportion of total compensation than fixed salary.
 All variable amounts are distributed as cash.
-For non-Code employees, there is an appropriate balance between fixed and variable remuneration.
+For non-Code employees, overall, there is an appropriate balance between fixed and variable remuneration.

 One of our employees, who has been identified by the Company as Code Staff, is part of the fund management team and does not participate in the same annual discretionary bonus scheme as the other Code staff and non-Code employees.
-The individual receives a fixed salary and instead is eligible for a discretionary variable bonus payment which is assessed by reference to the growth of the UCITS Fund he co-manages.
+The individual receives a fixed salary and is eligible for a discretionary variable bonus payment which is assessed by reference to the growth of the UCITS Fund he co-manages.
 Any such bonus is subject to a performance adjustment mechanism and a deduction of costs.
 There are also provisions as to when a bonus payment will not be made.
 Any discretionary variable bonus payment will be distributed in cash.